lucagentile/ansible-ezplatform/README.md

 2. Add *imagick* and *gd* parameter, and use it for installing just one instead of both
 3. Use .env variables also for parameters.yml
 4. Deployment strategy
+5. Separate SYMFONY_HTTP_CACHE from php-fpm cache as parameter in sites.yml

 ## Contributing